News and commentary appropriate to Nikon Z system users. Latest post on top.

 The number one thing I hear from people upon learning the Z50 II's details is "oh, the outdated 20.9mp image sensor."
 I'd say two things to that.
 First, the difference in linear resolution between the Z50 II and the 20%+ more expensive Fujifilm X-S20 is about 12%.
 That's below the level most people can discern, though it does mean you can print 2" wider.
 But more importantly, that Nikon DX sensor holds its own against a DX crop of Nikon's top sensor (Z8, Z9).
 Indeed, the Z50 II is better in dynamic range from base ISO to about ISO 500 than a Z8.
 It's also a bit better than the Canon R10, about equal with the Sony A6400, and only slightly worse than the Fujifilm X-S20.
 Put another way, the Z50 II is going to record the randomness of photons just about the same as any decent camera produced in the last 10 years.

 So I don't get the sensor complaints.
-I do need to check sensor readout speeds for rolling shutter impacts; apparently I didn't measure them before, and I can't find anyone who has.
+I do need to check sensor readout speeds for rolling shutter impacts; apparently I didn't measure them before, and I can't find anyone who has (update: a German site says 1/41 [24.6ms], which is faster than a Canon R7).
 But at this price point rolling shutter would be expected.

 The proof is in the pudding, they say.
 So once my production Z50 II has arrived, I'll start putting it through its true paces.
 But I'm not expecting it to disappoint.